Bad Table Manners

 People that chew food with their mouth open are not aware they are doing it.
 The next time you eat, pay attention to whether you are chewing with you mouth open.
 If you are, please stop.

 Smacking and crunching.
-Eating as quietly as possible is essential to good table manners.
-For many, other people's smacking noises are as cringe-making as on a blackboard.
+Eat as quietly as possible.
+For many, other people's smacking noises are cringe-making.

 Eat your food slowly and enjoy it.
 Give yourself the opportunity to enjoy the company of your dining companions.